adham208/TuneWave/README.md

     Played the very first mp3 file using that program.

-    Would litereally press play "a button that was left by JavaFX" and it would just play the song.
+    Would literally press play "a button that was left by JavaFX" and it would just play the song.

 - ### Version 0.2
     Well apparently nobody would want to play just one song that is hardcoded into the program so another button added and 🥳 we got ourselves a **NEW FEATURE** Dynamic File Loading it sounds really complex for some but it's just **literally** getting another file to play.

     Also Trying to keep the project Modular as much as I can.
  - ### Version 0.3 (New Features)
     We got a volume slider now and a label that would tell you what's playing right now some basic stuff for a music player.

+- ### Version 0.4 (Some Cooler Stuff)
+    Now we've got a dynamic timestamp that shows "the current playback time" ain't that cool ?